holoviz/panel/doc/how_to/components/construct_panes.md

 png
 ```

-:::{admonition} Learn More
+:::{admonition} Pane Background
 :class: info

-Learn more about Panes in the (Background for Components)[../background/components/components_overview.md#Panes]
+Learn more about Panes in the [Background for Components](../background/components/components_overview.md#Panes)
 :::